scurtis142/thesis-report/methodology.md

    on several variables: offered load, packet size and number of flows.

 ##PURPOSE
+   The purpose of this report is to perform an investigation into three software frameworks (DPDK, PF_RING_ZC and Netmap) that provide high-performance network operations on commodity hardware.
+   Secondly this thesis will develop a basic netflow exporter implementation which is able to use these software libraries as its underlying capture framework.
+The software libraries will be tested on their ability to perform packet capture and insertion into the netflow table.
+They will be analysed based on their measured throughput into the NetFlow table.
+They will be tested with different traffic rates, packet sizes, and number of flows.

 ##AIMS

+   To compare the packet capture performance of various avaliable cutting edge technologies at a high bandwidth on commodity hardware

+   To test the limits of fast packet capture for commodity hardware running the Linux operating system.

+   To implement a NetFlow exporter which is agnostic to the underlying capture framework and easily interfaces to the different libraries.

+   To be able to populate a NetFlow table and export NetFlow at a line rate of 10Gbit/s.

+   To investigate the various techniques that are at the cutting edge of fast packet capture.

 ##COVERAGE

 #IN SCOPE
+   Packet Capture
+   Packet Processing
+   NetFlow exporting
+   DPDK, PF_RING_ZC, Netmap
+   Kernel bypass and high speed technologies
+   Linux OS

 #OUT SCOPE
+   Packet forwarding
+   Deep packet inspection / analysis
+   NetFlow collection
+   Creation of a low level capture framework
+   Using specialised hardware
+   Other frameworks (Packet_nmap, snabb, packet_shader, PFQ, BPF) Modifying the kernel stack

 #RELAVENCE
+   40Gbits/s networking exists today and is only getting faster.
+Software can't keep up.
+   Performance hardware is expensive
+   Linux is a popular and practical OS in todays computing world.
+   These frameworks are the cutting edge of fast packet capture.

 ###THEORY
 4000 words